evkx/evkx.github.io/content/models/volkswagen/id.3/id.3_gtx/_index.md

 ## User interface and control

-Two different screen setups are available on the Volkswagen ID.3 GTX.

-The standard layout has the following configuration.
+The Volkswagen ID.3 GTX has twin screens with information for the driver and passengers.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments) mounted on the steering wheel column, and on top of the dashboard is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).

 Key screen details:

 - The  screen on the steering column is 5.0 inches large
-- The touch screen on the dashboard's center is 10.0 inches large

-The optional  layout has the following configuration.
-Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments) mounted on the steering wheel column, and on top of the dashboard is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).

-Key screen details:

-- The  screen on the steering column is 5.0 inches large
-- The touch screen on the dashboard's center is 12.0 inches large
+- The touch screen on the dashboard's center is 12.9 inches large

 A head-up display is an optional system that projects speed and other important driver information onto the windshield.